 This is the one step that brings you exposure to potential customers and clients.
 It involves the promotion of your services through different forms of advertising.
 It can be just in the form of posters, flyers and business cards or can be more elaborate such as newspaper advertising.
 Your budget will give you guidance on what direction to take to start with.
 In addition, our Senior Transportation Guide lists several free ways to advertise your new business.

 There you have it!
 These seven steps will help you get your non-emergency medical transportation business in operation.
 Remember, your clients are expecting you to be a professional and taking care of all these tasks first will give you the professional and competitive edge you will need to turn this business opportunity into a profitable business you will want to see grow as you service the needs of more and more seniors in your community.
-To discover more, read: How To Start a Profitable Senior Transportation Business.
+To discover more, read: Start Your Own Senior Transportation Business.